MIG brazing benefits

 - Process selection: When setting up this process on your MIG welder or multiprocess welder, set the machine to the C25 setting for the best results.

-- Gun liner: A Teflon liner is recommended due to the softness of the silicon bronze wire, but a regular steel liner will also work.
+- Gun liner: Use a Teflon liner due to the softness of the wire, but a regular steel liner will also work.

 - Technique: When MIG brazing, use the same welding technique used for short-circuit MIG.